G. E. L. Owen: Personal life

-During his time as student journalist at Oxford, Owens met Sally Clothier, a student of St Hilda's College whom he married in 1947.
+During his time as a student journalist at Oxford, Owens met Sally Clothier, a student of St Hilda's College whom he married in 1947.
 They had two sons.
 From 1969, his wife and children lived in Oxford, while Owen spent most of the year at Harvard, returning to England only in the summers.

 In a 2003 book chapter, Martha Nussbaum, who had been one of Owen's doctoral students at Harvard, wrote that he had repeatedly made unwanted sexual advances towards her.
 She also stated that Owen had a habitual procedure whereby he encouraged female graduate students to have sex with him.
 The same chapter stated that at a later point, after his move to Cambridge, Nussbaum experienced an attempted rape at the hands of Owen.
 These allegations were re-stated in a 2016 profile of Nussbaum by The New Yorker.

 Works

 His first publication, a paper on the Timaeus (1953), traced how the dialogue improves the logical and argumentative underpinnings of the theory of forms introduced in the middle dialogues.
-He thereby challenged the then orthodox view that placed the dialogue among Plato's late work.
+He thereby challenged the then-orthodox view that placed the dialogue among Plato's late work.
 Although his views on this topic have not found universal assent, they introduced, in the words of philosopher Malcolm Schofield, "revolutionary" new perspectives to the study of the Platonic corpus.
 After editing two articles on Zeno of Elea and Parmenides respectively, Owen made his first important contribution to the study of Aristotle: his 'Logic and Metaphysics in Some Early Works of Aristotle' (1960) traced the use of the term "focal meaning" in Aristotle's ontology.
 His later time at Oxford saw publications on Aristotle's Phaenomena and, again, his ontology.

-Among the work of his period at Harvard is a paper on theTopics ('Dialectic and Eristic in the Treatment of the Forms', 1968) in which he argued that Aristotle did not employ his dialectic method in an eristic fashion and that he instead engaged constructively with Plato's theory of forms.
+Among the work of his period at Harvard is a paper on the Topics ('Dialectic and Eristic in the Treatment of the Forms', 1968) in which he argued that Aristotle did not employ his dialectic method in an eristic fashion and that he instead engaged constructively with Plato's theory of forms.
 Owen's article 'Notes on Ryle's Plato', a guide to the second half of the Parmenides, provided, in the words of philosopher J. L. Ackrill, an "extraordinary condensation of material and analysis".
 In 1972, a paper entitled 'Aristotelian Pleasures' developed a reconciliation of two concepts of pleasures described in the Nicomachean Ethics.

 In his years at Cambridge, Owen reduced his publishing activity.
 The two papers to emerge from this period were 'Aristotle on Time' (1976), an analysis of the reality of time presented in the Physics, and 'Particular and General' (1978) on the argumentative strategies of Book 5 of the Metaphysics.